 Windermere Jetty is a spectacular new museum on the shores of Windermere that showcases the sights, smells and sounds of life on the lake.
 Steam launches, sailing yachts, motor boats and record-breaking speed boats are exhibited in the boathouse, on the water, and in our exhibition galleries, while live conservation workshop are open every day – where you can see our collection of historic boats as they are painstakingly restored.
 Hear tales of workers and boat owners, their lives and adventures, and discover the fascinating developments in design and technology that drove boat-building in the Lake District.

 We understand how nice it is to bring your dog away with you and be able to walk the Lakeland fells and beyond.
 Dogs are welcome at Gilpin Hotel in two of our Garden Suites (named ‘Cat Bells’ & ‘Sergeant Man’) where we have created secure gardens for them to enjoy during their stay with us, straight from your room.
-Please note that dogs cannot visit the internal public areas in the hotel, and we don’t have any dog friendly rooms at Gilpin Lake House.
+Please note that dogs (unless registered service dogs) cannot visit the internal public areas in the hotel or restaurants and we don’t have any dog friendly rooms at Gilpin Lake House.

 Gilpin is located in between Windermere and Oxenholme (Kendal) railway stations, so either station is handy to get to by taxi.
 Whilst Windermere is closer, you will most likely have to change at Oxenholme to get there so it’s often quicker and easier to simply take a taxi from Oxenholme.